oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 </details>

 That took longer than the previous ones.
-If you look closely something's not right: the price.
-Why is the price not accurate?
-Amazon product pages contain a lot of prices depending on the product, alongside multiple recommendations.
+If you look closely, you'll see that something's not right—the price.
+Why is the price inaccurate?
+Amazon product pages contain multiple prices and recommendations depending on the product.

-If you really wanted you could overcome this by doing some fine-tuning to consistently extract the price of the main product, but for lazy purposes let's give the win to Amazon this time.
-This is a case where the other extraction strategies would do the task with no problems.
+You could overcome this by fine-tuning to consistently extract the price of the main product, but, for the sake of simplicity, let's give Amazon the win this time.
+In this case, the other extraction strategies would complete the task with no problems.

 # Where LLMs shine

-Using an LLM for scraping is a matter of targeting the right websites for the task.
-For example, websites that constantly change.
-Let's ask for the summary of this Harvard Master program.
+Using an LLM for scraping requires targeting the right websites.
+For example, target websites that constantly change.
+Let's request a summary of this Harvard master's program.

 <div style="max-width:900px; margin:auto;">
   {% include aligner.html images="posts/crawl4ai/harvard.png" column=1 caption="harvard program main content" %}